freeVM/freeVM/infra/README.txt

 framework.parameters.schedule.day=Tuesday
  - Do launch test suites execution on particular day.
-   If this property is not defined, the test run will be launched everyday. framework.parameters.schedule.time=1530
+   If this property is not defined, the test run is launched everyday. framework.parameters.schedule.time=1530
  - Do launch test suites execution at this particular time.
    Should be defined for scheduled execution mode.